jen-sei/lester-ETHLondon/README.md

 ### Etherspot

 Making the transaction cross-chain themselves is not enough.
-That's why we've decidede to integratete Etherspot Transaction Kit in order to implement Accuont Abstraction for the end-user as a part of better UX.
+That's why we've decided to integratete Etherspot Transaction Kit in order to implement Account Abstraction for the end-user as a part of a better UX.

 ### Wormhole

 Wormhole bridge is in the core of our application.
 It transfers messages about `Payment request` escrow state between supported chains and abstracting chain selection away from the end-user.
 Thanks to this infrastructure, a user connecting to the dApp doesn't have to worry about choosing specific chain, whether or not their tokens are on the same chain as the one selected by the other user.
-With support for pretty much any EVM chain we can imagine example where Alice connects on Polygon and will use it to send transaction, initial funds that she's going to use are stored partially on Optimism and Partially Arbitrum.
+With support for pretty much any EVM chain we can imagine example where Alice connects on Polygon and will use it to send transaction, initial funds that she's going to use are stored partially on Optimism and partially Arbitrum.
 Then the Bob can still use Ethereum to request the money from Alice on other chain without worrying about manual bridging of tokens and manual withdrawals/deposits.

 ### Scaffold-Eth-2